While Georgia has its fair share of sweet southern towns, LaGrange boasts some travel experiences you won’t find anywhere else.

 LaGrange’s campus is also home to the original gates from the Bellevue mansion, a designated National Historic Landmark.
 The Broad Street mansion was completed in 1855 and the gateposts were moved to campus in 1905 to create a residential street.
 The gates were ordered from a catalog in the 1850s and are identical to the gates at The White House in Washington D.C.

 While touring campus, be sure to watch for views of downtown LaGrange.
 Fall can be an especially pretty time to see views from “The Hill”!

 As craft brew enthusiasm explodes across the nation, it’s rare to find an area that has several amazing craft breweries that remain relatively untouched by any particular beer culture.
-Troup County’s breweries opened in rapid succession, with Wild Leap Brew Co. opening in 2017 and Beacon Brewing Company in 2018.
+Troup County’s breweries opened in rapid succession, with Wild Leap opening in 2017 and Beacon Brewing Co. in 2018.
 Both breweries had a specific vision in mind and this area offered a blank slate in the beer world.